databrary/policies/staff-release.md

 # Databrary Staff Release Form

 This form requests your release to share recordings of you collected during the performance of your research duties in a secure, web-based data library called Databrary (databrary.org).
 The library allows authorized researchers to access shared videos, and potentially to use carefully selected excerpts for scientific presentations and/or informational and educational purposes (based on the level of release given by participants).
 Authorized researchers will use professional judgment and uphold ethical principles in determining which excerpts and images to use.

 ## Signature of lab member:

-I give my permission to share with Databrary any videos where I am recorded in the performance of my research duties and for selected video excerpts and images from recordings I am in to be used for scientific presentations and/or informational and educational purposes, but never for commercial purposes.
+I give permission to share with Databrary any videos where I am recorded in the performance of my research duties.
+Authorized researchers may use the material for research purposes.

+In addition, I give permission for authorized researchers to show selected excerpts from shared research videos in public settings for informational or educational purposes.
+I understand that researchers may use the excerpts in presentations.
+I also understand that at times these research presentations may be videotaped or recorded and made available to the public via the internet (e.g., YouTube).
+In giving my permission, I trust that authorized researchers will use their professional judgment and uphold ethical principles in determining which excerpts and images to share and with which audiences.

 Name:____________________